NonProfit Mergers and Dissolutions

 The coronavirus outbreak is wreaking havoc across the globe, and nonprofits are especially vulnerable.
 With increasing unemployment and economic uncertainty in combination with state and local budgets in turmoil, it is reasonable to expect that the current perilous climate for nonprofits is going to persist for the foreseeable future.
 However, there are routes less traveled by nonprofits that may offer a path to survive this crisis: merger, consolidation, and dissolution.

-Merger or Consolidation
+NonProfit Mergers or Consolidation

 Mergers and consolidations are two technically different methods of achieving the same goal: combining two nonprofits.
 A combination, when executed through clear communication of mission, interest and goals between or among the parties, may alleviate the near and long-term issues arising from COVID-19.